Join Anna Maria’s

 . . . . until fully combined.

-Place the mixture on the stove on low heat, and dry mixing for about 5 to 6 minutes.
-The dough should be soft and shouldn’t be sticky.
+Place the mixture on the stove on low heat, and dry mix it for about 5 to 6 minutes.
+The dough should be soft, not sticky.

 Transfer to a bowl and spread to cool.
 Let the dough cool for at least 5 minutes.